abhitnc/amazon-s3-userguide/doc_source/example-walkthroughs-managing-access-example2.md

 Create an inline policy for the user Dave by using the following policy\.
 You will need to update the policy by providing your bucket name\.

-It is assumed you are signed in to the console using AccountBadmin user credentials\.
+It is assumed you are signed in to the console using Account B admin user credentials\.

 ```
 {